5 min read

 ILMN (2/26 Earnings Call Transcript)

 “Yes.
-I mean, we’re evaluating this closely as I’m sure a lot of people with any China exposure is.
-And China exposure isn’t just the revenues that you have in China, but also the supply chain exposure that you might have.
+I mean, we’re evaluating this closely.
+China exposure isn’t just the revenues that you have in China, but also the supply chain exposure that you might have.
 So we’re definitely evaluating this closely.
 Listen, the main thing here is that we’ve been actively working on is making sure our employees are safe, making sure our customers are also — they have what they need.
 They’re safe, but they’re also — they have — any instruments or consumables that they need, that they can also test for coronavirus because some of our reagents and instruments are used for it.
 And we are actually seeing, in fact, some customers ramping up some work on coronavirus.
 But at the end of the day, this will likely have an impact.

 “Amrita Ahuja: Sure.
 In short, we didn’t see any material impact in our Q4 results, as you can see, nor do we expect a material impact in Q1 for our results.
 When you look across the Seller and Cash ecosystems today, we continue to see healthy trends in performance.
 We have sellers in a variety of industries on our platform, and we’re actually under-indexed to tourism.
 Although, of course, we’ll continue to monitor any impact to the overall consumer spend numbers that we see.”